francisdavey/startup-law/source/intro-slides.md

 ## Agreements to agree
 -  no
 -  negotiate [in good faith]
--  mechnism for resolving differences
+-  mechanism for resolving differences

 # Employment
 ## Overview